etingof/talks/devconf-outreachy/source/index.rst

   - finding a project

      - something new, but in familiar programming language
-     - mentors in similar time zone
+     - mentors in a similar time zone

 * The initial application: